ok-nick/opensource.contentauth.org/docs/manifest/iptc.md

 ---

 :::note
 This summary of IPTC properties based on the [IPTC Photo Metadata Standard](https://www.iptc.org/std/photometadata/specification/IPTC-PhotoMetadata) is provided for convenience.
+It is not authoritative.
 In case of discrepancies or lack of detail, refer to the specification.
 :::

 The table below: